ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 }
 ```
 ## Importance Note:-

-•	Please make sure you grant access to your IAM user to have FullEC2 access.
+*	Please make sure you grant access to your IAM user to have FullEC2 access
-•	The “ChaosVictim” = “true” tag must be existing in the target EC2 instances.
+*	The “ChaosVictim” = “true” tag must be existing in the target EC2 instances
-•	Please allow all the required ports 80, 8080, 8200 and 22.
+*	Please allow all the required ports 80, 8080, 8200 and 22.

 ### Configure DataDog Integration